-When you’re in the habit of creating valuable content you’ll find that there are no end of ideas you can come up with.
-But which ones should you invest time, money and effort in, and which should you reject?
+When you get into the habit of creating valuable content you’ll find that there are no end of ideas you can come up with for your blogs, newsletters, guides etc. But which ones should you invest time, money and effort in, and which should you reject?

 Valuable to your business (in line with the business goals); valuable to your clients/customers (helps them solve their challenges) – that’s the balance you’re looking to strike with your content every time.

-Here’s a quick checklist to use when planning your content to help you decide whether your ideas are on track.
-This ensures you focus on the stuff that’s really worth investing in, and stops your website getting bloated with worthless junk.
+Here’s a quick checklist to use when planning your content to help you decide whether your ideas are worth spending time on.
+This ensures you focus on the stuff that’s really worth investing in, and stops your website (and your audience’s inboxes) getting bloated with worthless junk.

 Does this content idea have legs?